IshadP/Vault/content/4-AI Chat/LinkedIn Posts.md

 **Bar 1:** a clean input field with a floating “+” for file uploads, inspired by the _Law of Proximity_.
 It looked tidy, but something was off, the “+” felt disconnected, almost like a different feature.

 **Bar 2:** I moved the “+” inside the field based on feedback from Bar 1.
 It instantly felt more cohesive, closer to ChatGPT’s layout.
-Still, one question remained—why couldn’t the “+” sit closer to the microphone icon?
+Still I asked to myself why couldn’t the “+” sit closer to the microphone icon?
 The symmetry felt unresolved.

-**Bar 3:** a recreation of Gemini’s input bar.
+**Bar 3:** A recreation of Gemini’s input bar.
 It applies the _Law of Common Region_ by visually grouping elements, and it gives each part a single task.
 The top zone is purely for typing, and all the icons are moved to bottom zone.

 **Bar 4:** built from the open question left by Bar 2.
 It worked, but felt slightly cramped.
 Adding multimodal features later would only amplify that.
 Still, for our current text-only scope, the team agreed it was the most balanced solution for our app.